-What does National Anthem mean?
+What do you think National Anthem means?

 Lana Del Rey: National Anthem Meaning